VA Homeless Providers Grant and Per Diem Program

 Pre-Application Procedure

 Preapplication coordination is required.
+Preapplication coordination is required.
 Environmental impact information is not required for this program.
-An environmental impact assessment is not required for this listing.
-This program is excluded from coverage under E.O.
+Generally, this program is excluded from coverage under E.O.
 12372.
-As funds are available for the program VA will publish in the Federal Register a notice of fund availability (NOFA) soliciting applications for the grant program.
-The NOFA will contain; the content and form of the application with information on obtaining an application; the date, time, and place for submitting completed applications; the estimated amount and type of funding available; any priorities for or exclusions from funding, and provide information on additional documents necessary for the application.
+Environmental impact information is required in exceptional cases, for example, for capital grants occasionally awarded under this program.
+As funds are available for the program VA will publish to www.Grants.gov a notice of funding opportunity (NOFO) soliciting applications for the grant program.
+The NOFO will contain the content and form of the application with information on obtaining an application; the date, time, and place for submitting completed applications; the estimated amount and type of funding available; any priorities for or exclusions from funding, and provide information on additional documents necessary for the application.

 Application Procedure